MicrosoftDocs/sql-docs/docs/connect/oledb/help-topics/sql-server-login-dialog.md

 ### Authentication Mode
 You can select the following authentication options from the drop-down list:
-- `Windows Authentication:` Authentication to SQL Server using the currently logged-in user's account
+- `Windows Authentication:` Authentication to SQL Server using the currently logged-in user's Windows account credentials
 - `SQL Server Authentication:` Authentication to SQL Server using login ID and password
-- `Active Directory - Integrated:` Integrated authentication using the currently logged-in user's account
+- `Active Directory - Integrated:` Integrated authentication using the currently logged-in user's Windows account credentials
 - `Active Directory - Password:` Active Directory authentication using login ID and password